email4prasanth/Practice-Docker/Docker.md

     - Ingress under scope `Overlay`
 - Difference between RUN and CMD
     - RUN command is used to build the image, CMD is used to run the commands while running an image.
+- Difference between CMD and entry point
+    - CMD can edit during `docker run` but ENTRYPOINT can not accept edit.
 - what are docker layers (32:07)
     - Dockerfile conatains set of instruction, when we perform the `docker build` to create an image some instruction like ADD (download and copy) files, COPY, RUN will create layers that can imapact the size of container.
 - Which instructions will create layers in the Dockerfile
     - ADD, COPY and RUN commands will create layers which creates an impact in the size of container.
 - Difference between ARG and ENV
+-
+- 12:15 Do you have idea on Docker and Kubernetes.
+    - Yes i have knowledge on both, as you know most of the developers use docker for local testing. where as in production environment is running on kubernetes.
+- Difference between kill, stop and pause in docker
+    - stop will release the memory, pause will keep the memory portion but not utilize CPU.
+Kill is hard stop command.